Social Icons

 Directed by Peter Faiman

-Arguably you can say Crocodile Dundee doesn’t have the perfect story line.
-You can also add that the acting in some areas could have use a little work and then not to mention the screenplay.
-Crocodile Dundee is weak in the story area, but then when you look at the film in general the unbelievable likeability of the cast and Michael Dundee’s (Paul Hogan) charisma, what you have is a movie that whenever you see it you find yourself smiling all the way through.
+Arguably, you could say Crocodile Dundee doesn’t have the perfect storyline.
+You could also add that the acting in some areas could have used a little work, not to mention the screenplay.
+Crocodile Dundee is weak in the story department, but when you look at the film as a whole—the unbelievable likability of the cast and Michael Dundee’s (Paul Hogan) charisma—what you have is a movie that makes you smile all the way through whenever you watch it.

-Crocodile Dundee is a classic Australian comedy film that was set in Outback Australia and New York.
-Paul Hogan felt the movie will shed more light on the bushman behavior and what he will be like if he was brought to America.
-The movie was a box office success making like 40 times its production cost (budget $8.8 million, commercial success over $328 million) and received with very high positive reviews.
+Crocodile Dundee is a classic Australian comedy film set in Outback Australia and New York.
+Paul Hogan felt the movie would shed more light on the bushman’s behavior and what he’d be like if brought to America.
+The movie was a box office success, making about 40 times its production cost (budget: $8.8 million and box office success over $328 million) and receiving highly positive reviews.

-The movie’s innocent portrayal of the Dundee character makes it easy to fall in love with the guy and how Dundee manages to make new friends and get many people to like him also seemed like a recipe for a good film, which this movie was.
+The movie’s innocent portrayal of the Dundee character makes it easy to fall in love with him.
+How Dundee manages to make new friends and get so many people to like him also seemed like a recipe for a good film—which this movie was.

-The movie plot features our protagonist Michael “Crocodile” Dundee, who is popular in Walkabout Creek and the Northern Territory in Australia because of his crocodile hunting skills which left marks on his body.
+The movie plot features our protagonist, Michael “Crocodile” Dundee, who is popular in Walkabout Creek and the Northern Territory of Australia because of his crocodile-hunting skills, which left marks on his body.

-A news reporter from New York Sue Charlton (Linda Kozlowski) heard about his story and went looking for Dundee, found him and then brought him back with her to New York City, where Dundee gets a feel of how life is in the big apple.
+A news reporter from New York, Sue Charlton (Linda Kozlowski), hears about his story and goes looking for Dundee.
+She finds him and brings him back with her to New York City, where Dundee gets a feel for life in the Big Apple.

-The movie then transcend into a love story between Dundee and Sue, with a beautiful ending.
+The movie then transitions into a love story between Dundee and Sue, ending on a beautiful note.
+The problem is the love story is very unrealistic.

-At the end of this film you will feel relieved and relaxed, and you will be tempted to see what else Dundee will get himself to.
-The high positive reviews that the movie got and the huge commercial success that it gained in the box office made the producers and Hogan make more sequels.
+By the end of the film, you’ll feel relieved and relaxed, and you’ll be tempted to see what else Dundee gets himself into.
+The highly positive reviews and huge commercial success at the box office convinced the producers and Hogan to make more sequels.

-So in 1988 a new Crocodile Dundee movie was released, tagged Crocodile Dundee II, which was less a critical success than the previous film and then 13 years later in 2001 a second sequel was made and tagged Crocodile Dundee in Los Angeles.
+So, in 1988, a new Crocodile Dundee movie was released, titled Crocodile Dundee II, which was less of a critical success than the first film.
+Then, 13 years later in 2001, a second sequel was made, titled Crocodile Dundee in Los Angeles.

 0 comments: